Orienfish/IoTSim_Model/RPi_CPU_model/README.md

 - Performance Counter-based Model

 ## Experiment Setup
 We use two RPis: one running the workload as a target platform while cutting off all network, the other reading power traces from the [HIOKI 3334 Powermeter](https://www.hioki.com/en/products/detail/?product_key=5812).
-Follow the steps:
+There are multiple steps to perform the measurement:

 - Set the frequency of the target RPi and cut off network connection.
 - Run `bash run_cpu_test.sh cpu_600` on the target RPi and `python pwr_measure.py cpu_600` on the measuring RPi at the same time. `cpu_600` is the version to distinguish different experiements.